wteklabs/acs-cli/readme.md

 ## Swarm Examples

-The `swarm` script uses `swarm_cluster.ini` to define the cluser to use.
+The `test-swarm` script uses `swarm_cluster.ini` to define the cluser to use.
 This cluster must first be created using:

 ```
 deploy -c swarm_cluster.ini
 ```

-Once created you can run the mesos tests with `./mesos`.
+Once created you can run the mesos tests with `./test-mesos`.
 This will perform the following actions:

   * Lists the containers currently deployed